ebullient3k downloadsMCP server connecting Open WebUI, Claude Desktop, and other LLMs to your vault.

 - Desktop Only: This plugin requires a desktop environment and will not work on mobile devices.

-read_note - Read the full content of a note by pathsearch_notes - Search notes by tag, folder, or text contentget_linked_notes - Get all notes linked from a specific notelist_notes_by_tag - Get all notes with specific tag(s)read_note_with_embeds - Read note with embedded content expandedcreate_note - Create notes from templates or with direct contentappend_to_note - Append content to an existing noteupdate_note - Update an existing note by replacing its entire contentdelete_note - Delete a note (moves to system trash)get_periodic_note_path - Get path for periodic notes (daily/weekly/monthly/quarterly/yearly)list_templates - List available templates and templating plugins.obsidian/plugins/vault-as-mcp/ directoryAssuming you have the BRAT plugin installed and enabled:
+read_note - Read note content by path; optionally expand embedded contentread_multiple_notes - Read multiple notes in a single requestsearch_notes - Find notes by folder, tag(s), frontmatter, text, or recencyget_linked_notes - Get outgoing links from a notelist_notes - List notes and subfolders in a directorycreate_note - Create notes from templates or with direct contentappend_to_note - Append content to an existing noteupdate_note - Update an existing note by replacing its entire contentdelete_note - Delete a note (moves to system trash)rename_note - Rename or move a note, updating all vault linksget_current_date - Get the current date for date-based operationsread_periodic_note - Get path and content (if it exists) for periodic notes (daily/weekly/monthly/quarterly/yearly)list_templates - List available templates and templating plugins.obsidian/plugins/vault-as-mcp/ directoryAssuming you have the BRAT plugin installed and enabled:

 https://github.com/ebullient/obsidian-vault-mcp as the URL, select the latest version and installThe plugin provides three ways to control the server: